WillemLabu/selectBox/README.md

 ### Notes:

 - Add your own styles.
 These are the minimum.
-- Add an arrow: there's a <span class="indicator">
+- Add an arrow: there's a &lt;span class="indicator"&gt;
 - First <option> becomes the label.